mitch3ka/mitch3ka.github.io/_posts/2025-12-29-tryhackme-madness.md

 ![header index](head-thm.webp){: width="1200" height="600" }

-The image header for this is `PNG` instead of `JPG` as the extension suggests.
+The image header for this is `PNG` instead of `JPG` as the file extension suggests.
 I use `radare2` to change the header.

 ```console